 - Combine all ingredients for the salsa in a bowl and set aside.

-- In a small bowl combine the paprika, sea salt, chili powder, cumin, and oregano.
+- In a small bowl stir together the paprika, sea salt, chili powder, cumin, and oregano.

 - Use a paper towel to pat both sides of the fish dry.
 Rub the seasoning onto both sides of the fillets.

 - Heat the olive oil in a large skillet over medium heat.
-Gently place the mahi fillets in the skillet (you should hear a sizzle when it touches the oil).
+Gently place the mahi mahi fillets in the skillet (you should hear a sizzle when it touches the oil).

 - Cook for 3 to 6 minutes before flipping the fillets and cooking for another 3 to 4 minutes.
 The mahi mahi is done when it flakes easily with a fork and the center is opaque.
 The internal temp should be 145F at the thickest part of the fillet.